 - The player who got the most sticks wins!

-Add a Twist: To make the game even more exciting and competitive, set a timer for each turn and only allow your kids 5-10 seconds to pick one up!
+Add a Twist: To make the family game even more exciting and competitive, set a timer for each turn and only allow your kids 5-10 seconds to pick one up!

 4. Watch Your Step!

 Do your kids love running games?
 Well, guess this backyard game will level up the fun!
 Make games extra with colorful balloons tied on your kids’ ankles!
-This does not only add a twist to the game, but it will surely excite the kids even more.
+This does not only add a twist to the family game, but it will surely excite the kids even more.

-This game allows your kids to use their senses in strategically planning their move.
+This family game allows your kids to use their senses in strategically planning their move.
 Since everyone is running around with balloons tied on their ankles, the kids will need to listen and feel their surroundings for possible threats!

 Put water on the balloons to make it harder and heavier to run!
 Surely the kids will end up laughing while they all struggle to protect themselves.